Watch the Trailer

 THE PLASTIC POLLUTION CRISIS IN THE PACIFIC ISLANDS

-• Microplastics, found in water, food, and even human organs, have been reported to be linked to serious health risks, including cancer and endocrine disorders.
+Chemicals leach from plastic, get into us and are linked to serious health risks, including cancer and endocrine disorders.
 (Minderoo Foundation)

 The impact of plastic pollution